 This is just one example of the many best practices that your employees need to know but are commonly overlooked, especially as time passes.
 Ongoing training and evaluation will help to maintain awareness of these threats, and resultantly encourage your team to be more diligent about subscribing to set processes.

 Of course, every business should also have security measures and solutions in place to guard against attacks and unwanted access.
 Installing and maintaining tools like firewalls, antivirus, virtual private networking, and others is key to ensuring that your systems are as well-defended against threats as possible.
-If you do not know how to implement these tools and tactics alone, Symmetric IT Group can help here as well by performing a network audit to identify weak points and the solutions needed to resolve them.
+If you do not know how to implement these tools and tactics alone, COMPANYNAME can help here as well by performing a network audit to identify weak points and the solutions needed to resolve them.